visaals/Portfolio/README.md

 # Portfolio
 I have laid out some of the stuff I have been working on recently throughout this README.
-This file serves as a directory.If you have any questions or inquiries, please contact me at ambalam.v@wustl.edu
+This file serves as a directory.
+If you have any questions or inquiries, please contact me at ambalam.v@wustl.edu

 ### News Website